A High-Resolution Data Set of Fatty Acid-Binding Protein Structures. II. Crystallographic Overview, Ligand Classes and Binding Pose

 Division: PBPK

-This report summarizes the proceedings for Session 3 of the one-day public workshop entitled “Advances in PBPK Modeling and its Regulatory Utility for Oral Drug Product Development” a jointly sponsored workshop by U.S. Food and Drug Administration (FDA) and the Center for Research on Complex Generics (CRCG) on October 12, 2023.
+This report summarizes the proceedings of Session 2 of the two-day public workshop titled “Considerations and Potential Regulatory Applications for a Model Master File” hosted by the U.S. Food and Drug Administration (FDA) and the Center for Research on Complex Generics (CRCG) on May 2–3, 2024.